NHSDigital/electronic-prescription-service-account-resources/README.md

 - an ECS cluster named "`artilleryio-cluster`"
 - a security group which allows outbound traffic, but forbids incoming traffic

+# alarms

+`cloudformation/alarms.yml` contains resources that are account wide.
+This should be applied to each environment, and should be deployed before the app.
+This is created as part of the CI pipeline.
+It creates the following resources

+- A concurrency alarm which monitors all traffic passing through the account, and triggers if it crosses a threshold.

 ## Parameters for stacks

 Environment specific parameters are defined in JSON files in cloudformation/env folder.